ithaaswin/CI-CD-Pipeline/CHECKPOINT-M1.md

 We are storing the network configuration details like host, ip address, ssh info in config.JSON file.</br>
 Performed code optimization to structure the code into appropriate files and reducded code redundancy.

+The status of our tasks, issues and discussions can be found at [Project Board](https://github.ncsu.edu/CSC-DevOps-S22/DEVOPS-14/projects/1)

+<a name="Contrib"></a>
 # Contributions
 We coordinated and discussed abouts task to be peformed and the blueprint to perform them.
 We Seggregated the tasks and did our best to finish as much as possible.
 We used Project boards to ditribute tasks and to perform them.